 CALRG · Editorial

-The two-day online conference will be hosted on Microsoft Teams, consisting of presentations and interactive sessions covering a broad range of relevant topics, including:
+The two-day online conference hosted a range of presentations and interactive sessions exploring various of relevant topics to computing and learning research, including:

 - learning and research during Covid-19 pandemic